Eric de Oliveira: Personal life

 In July 2011, Eric and Romanian handball player Cosmina Dancu had their first son, whom they named Deric.
-He married Cosmina two years later and their second son, Anthony was born in 2015.
-Eric's cousin, Vitinho, was also a professional footballer, they played together for a while at Gaz Metan Mediaș.
+He married Cosmina two years later and their second son, Anthony, was born in 2015.
+Eric's cousin, Vitinho, was also a professional footballer, and they played together for a while at Gaz Metan Mediaș.

-After he ended his playing career, Eric settled in Romania, being very attached to the country, saying in an interview from 2021:"I am 50% Brazilian, 50% Romanian, actually Transylvanian.
+After ending his playing career, Eric settled in Romania.
+He was very attached to the country, stating in a 2021 interview:"I am 50% Brazilian, 50% Romanian, actually Transylvanian.
 I'm Eric from Mediaș, not from somewhere else.
-I don't have citizenship yet, but I can apply, I will as soon as possible, now it is clear that I will spend my life here."
+I don't have citizenship yet, but I can apply, I will do it as soon as possible, now it is clear that I will spend my life here."